rickstaa/panda-autograsp/README.md

 ## Installation and Usage

 Please see the [docs](https://rickstaa.github.io/panda-autograsp/) for the overall installation and usage instructions.
 This documentation is however, writer for [the default (Kinect2) branch](https://github.com/rickstaa/panda-autograsp).
 As a result, you can skip [the libfreenect installation](https://github.com/OpenKinect/libfreenect) step.
+Instead, have to make sure you installed the required Realsense libraries.
+A guide on how this is done can be found in [the realsense documentation](https://www.intelrealsense.com/get-started/).

 ## Known limitations